vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_shader_code.md

 With this function, we first load the file into a `std::vector<uint32_t>`.
 This will store the compiled shader data, which we can then use on the call to `vkCreateShaderModule`.
 The create-info for a shader module needs nothing except the shader data as an int array.
 Shader modules are only needed when building a pipeline, and once the pipeline is built they can be safely destroyed, so we wont be storing them in the VulkanEngine class.

-Back to VulkanEngine, lets add the new members we will need, and the init_pipelines() function.
+Back to VulkanEngine, lets add the new members we will need, and the init_pipelines() function alongside a init_background_pipelines() function. init_pipelines() will call the other pipeline initialization functions that we will add as the tutorial progresses.

 ```cpp
 class VulkanEngine{